CoderBotOrg/website/_posts/2018-02-02-en-campagna.markdown

 ---
 layout: en/post
-title:  "In arrivo la campagna di crowdfunding per il CoderBot"
+title:  "The crowdfunding campaign for the CoderBot is about to start"
-subtitle: "Il 19 febbraio 2018 parte la campagna di crowdfunding per il CoderBot, un robot per giocare a pensare."
+subtitle: "On 19 February 2018 the crowdfunding campaign for the CoderBot, a robot for playing to think."
 splash: "blog/coderbot_campagna_splash_01.jpg"
 date: 2018-01-30 12:00:00
 category: blog_removed